Feed A Pregnant Dog Much The Same As Any Other Adult Dog, That Is 5:1:1, Just With A Few Tweaks Along The Way…

 The average dog diet is built very roughly around the ratio 5:1:1, that is 5 parts raw meat on the bone (or mince with bone in it), 1 part fresh organ meat (liver, kidney, heart), 1 part vegetables (to help it pass through the system).
 Here’s more on how to make raw dog food for your dog.
 A few small tweaks to this process at certain times is all that is necessary when considering what to feed a pregnant dog.

 Building Little Carnivores is Easy…

 When raw feeding a pregnant bitch simply give her more of everything!
 She’s building mini-versions of herself and they need the same things that she needs.
 So feed her more meat on the bone, more muscle fresh meat, more organ meats.

 Muscle meat feeds their muscle meat, fresh cartilage helps make strong joints, fresh bones lead to optimum bone growth and organ meats are broken down to form organs.
-The latter are particularly important and often over-looked, as, organ meats are probably the most important thing, nutritionally, for dogs.
+The latter is particularly important and often overlooked, as, organ meats are probably the most important thing, nutritionally, for dogs.
 Their diets should consist of 10 to 15% organ meat, particularly for pregnant bitches.

 What to feed a pregnant dog at the various stages of development…